MeloScav/PHP-MySQL-exercises/README.md

 # PHP - MySQL - exercises

-Here are different exercises done in PHP.
+Here are different exercises done in PHP and MySQL.

 ## Password Protected Page